-Each employee shall be provided with a shotgun and sidearm.
+Each employee shall be provided with a sidearm.
+A shot gun shall be provided upon request, if available.
 Each employee will be issued uniforms, standard issue duty gear, radio, protective gear, and accessories in accordance with the present checklist of clothing and equipment issue, plus replacements as required by normal wear and tear or due to theft.